How to Start Homeschooling with SchoolhouseTeachers.com

 And if you ever said, “I could never homeschool my kids!” don’t worry.
 You won’t be the first to find out that you can.

 We’re glad you’re here.
 This page serves as an introduction to the main features of the site.
 We’ll show you around and help you feel at home.
 If you have any questions along the way, please don’t hesitate to call 1-888-718-HOME (4663) or email Customer Service at CustomerService@TheOldSchoolhouse.com.
-If you are a new member, jump over to our New Members Hub on the left which includes answers to FAQ as well as tips on how to get started.
+If you are a new member, jump over to our New Members Hub which includes answers to FAQ as well as tips on how to get started.

 What is SchoolhouseTeachers.com?